 What We Do

 The Office on Youth believes that youth perspectives and partnership are key to achieving positive outcomes for youth.
 We work to create new ways for Durham youth to be decision-makers in local government.
 We also work to improve services and programs so they better support all young people in Durham ages 13-24 years.

 We partner with many people to achieve these goals, including: young people and their families; City and County staff; elected officials; and community partners.
-Our work is guided by the priorities of a City-County “strategic youth initiative”, launched in December 2017.
+Our work is guided by the priorities of a City-County “strategic youth initiative”, launched in December 2017 and renewed in 2022.

 Read more about this initiative and our work: